hansb001/smarthome/README.md

 2. The smart garden, which is a NodeMCU-device with some sensors to control the garden (optional)
 3. Both devices are connected to a gateway, which sends and receives data, This is based on a raspberry pi
 4. The smart home is also connected to a mobile device via Bluetooth
-5. Via MQTT a Nod-RED dashboard is connected to the gateway
+5. Via a MQTT server the different components communicate with each other 6  Dashboard which gives an overview of the status of the home and garden is connected to the gateway via MQTT.
+This runs on a local machine or on IBM cloud
-6. This dashboard can be reached by mobile devices via WIFI and gives more information than in step4
+7. This dashboard can be reached by mobile devices via WIFI
-7. A camera is connected to the gateway to automatically take pictures when someone approaches the smart home and send to Slack
+8. A camera is connected to the gateway to automatically take pictures when someone approaches
+9. Some of the notification are being sent to Slack

 ## Included Components